To see picks from individual staff members, choose from the drop down menu at the top!

 A work of 17th century historical fiction (that's based on a true story), it's got everything: a corrupt upper class, a misbehaving bishop, a badass Lady Viceroy implementing reform, and whole bunch of crazy capers.

 An engaging and wonderfully written memoir of poverty and single motherhood.
 I sat down to read a few pages and was glued to my chair for the next few hours.
-Perfect for fans of Educated and Evicted.
+Perfect for fans of Educated and Evicted

 Chosen by: Summer